aarenson/PHPCap/docs-md/UserGuide2.md

 User Guide 2 - API Overview
 =============================================

-The three main classes provided by PHPCap for users are:
+The four main classes provided by PHPCap for users are:

 <table>
 <thead>